 But his achievements by themselves don't do him justice.

 I remember the evening he spent convincing me to get a college education...a voice I still hear mostly for what he saw as possible.
-He had that certain look in his eyes when he'd ask a question...and listen to the answer.
+He had a certain look in his eyes when he'd ask a question...and listen to the answer.

 And they drove all the way to Oklahoma City for my sister's law school graduation.